lakshyakanungo/react-movie-app/README.md

 # Moviedekho

 <!-- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). -->
-Find the details about your favourite movies and tv shows, all in one place.
+Find the details about your favourite movies and tv shows, [all in one place](https://moviedekhlo.netlify.app/).

 ## Features
-Search for any movie, tv show, series, etc. Find details in a precise and useful way to know ony what you need.
+Search for any movie, tv show, series, etc. Find details in a precise and useful way to know only what you need.
 - Cool UI
 - Theme Changer
 - Fully responsive